Adison529/Household-Budget-Management-App/README.md

    python manage.py runserver
    ```

-5. Install dependencies for the React.js frontend in new terminal:
+5. Install dependencies for the React.js frontend in new terminal, make sure that you have your virtual environment running:

    ```bash
    cd frontend